rpdieego/disaster_response/README.md

 ## Project Steps

-*   **ETL Pipeline** - Extract data from the .csv foles provided by Figure Eight, merge it into a PanDas dataframe, apply proper data cleaning and transformation and then save it into a sqlite3 database to be used at the supervised machine learning process;
+*   **ETL Pipeline** - Extract data from the .csv files provided by Figure Eight, merge it into a PanDas dataframe, apply proper data cleaning and transformation and then save it into a sqlite3 database to be used at the supervised machine learning process;
 *   **Machine Learning Pipeline** - Read data from the sqlite3 database, apply NLP (Natural Language Processing) techniques at the messages, and then run the machine running pipeline.
 Several models were tested, using the following metrics: Precision, Recall and F1-Score.
 Model hyper-parameters were optimized using GridSearchCV.
 Final model was saved into a pickle file;
 *   **Webapp Development** - App built using Boostrap templates and Flask;
 *   **Deploy** - Webapp was deployed into Heroku;